How Do the Section 230 Reform Proposals Rate? A Section 230 Evaluation Scorecard

 Over the past few years, Section 230 has taken on an outsize role in the dialogue about the dominant role of digital platforms in public discourse.
 A number of legislative proposals have been put forward to reform it, some of which, in our view, have unacceptable unintended consequences.
 We are open to legislative proposals that ensure Section 230 creates the intended outcomes in the contemporary digital landscape and, in fact, have also put forward our own.

 In an effort to advance the dialogue, Public Knowledge recently introduced “Section 230 Principles to Protect Free Expression Online” — a set of guardrails for legislative reform that incorporates feedback from a wide range of stakeholders.
-This scorecard assesses proposals for Section 230 reform that have been introduced in the 117th Congress; additional proposals will be added as they are introduced.
-(Note: the Civil Rights Modernization Act, introduced in late January, is pending revision.)
+This scorecard assesses federal proposals for Section 230 reform once they have been introduced in the 117th Congress, have gained sponsorship or support from legislators in the relevant committee(s), and have shown momentum toward gaining broad support.
 The scorecard demonstrates how Public Knowledge consistently evaluates every Section 230 reform proposal: reform proposals that rate poorly are unlikely to promote the public interest.

 To download the full description of each principle, see here.